CyberZHG/UChar/README.md

 ## Encoding & Decoding

-The code points can be converted to UTF-8 or UTF-16 string, and vice versa.
+Code points can be converted to UTF-8 or UTF-16 strings, and vice versa.

-An example to convert a UTF-8 encoded string to the code points:
+Here is an example of converting a UTF-8 encoded string to code points:

 ```cpp
 #include "unicode_char.h"